One of the Asia’s most cosmopolitan city, Hong Kong makes an unforgettable first impression.

 - High Altitude – The Po Lin Monastery sits at altitude of 400 meters on top of the Ngong Ping Plateau.

 - Vegetarian Café and Souvenir – A vegetarian café and a souvenir shop is open for both devotees and tourists who are visiting the Po Lin Monastery.

 Tian Tan Buddha is a large bronze Buddha statue located in the Po Lin Monastery at the Ngong Ping Plateau.

-A very popular tourist attraction and locals on weekends, this giant 34 meter (roughly 112 feet) statue symbolizes the harmonious relationship between humans and nature.
+This giant 34 meter statue symbolizes the harmonious relationship between humans and nature.

 It took 12 years to build it, but they finally completed this artistic and religious wonder back in 1993.

 The Tian Tan Buddha is surrounded by six other smaller bronze statues that are known as the “The Offerings of the Six Devas”

 What Do You Need to Know Before Visiting Tian Tan Buddha?

 - Gautama Buddha Relic – Beneath the statue there is a three-story exhibition, one of which contains a relic of Gautama Buddha.
 However, only visitors who buy an offering are allowed to see it.